Indonesians pray outdoors after deadly quake destroys town

 Indonesia's population is predominantly Muslim.

 Rescue teams on Friday continued efforts to clear mud and debris and pull out any victims.
-About 40 people remain missing, but hopes of finding them alive are slim, the disaster mitigation agency said.
+Over 20 people remain missing, but hopes of finding them alive are slim, the disaster mitigation agency said.

 Indonesia is one of the world's most earthquake-prone nations, regularly recording strong earthquakes offshore where fault lines run.